 That said, the free offerings are also very good.
-DW is also very feature-rich and whilst AnsPress is not as feature-laden it is the best looking of all the plugins.
+DW is also very feature-rich.

-So, my advice would be to make a list of what functionality you need and then start from AnsPress and work your way through until you find a match.
+So, my advice would be to make a list of what functionality you need and then work your way through the above plugins until you find a match.

 If you don’t want to spend the time doing that, then Sabai Discuss is probably your best bet.